top of page

 IV.
 Explore and refine the paradigm shift in palpation and touch input that is

-"just right" for infant anatomy.
+"just right" for infant and young pediatric anatomy.
 Lecture and lab opportunities.

 V. Correlations of structural discoveries related to each of the ten sensory systems and the